obsidiansystems/obelisk/CONTRIBUTING.md

 ## Development Environment

-You may launch `ghcid` for the corresponding project as follows.
-For example to launch ghcid for `lib/backend` project:
+You can use `ghcid` for live feedback as you develop Obelisk libraries.
+To launch `ghcid` for `lib/backend` project, for example:

 ```bash
 nix-shell -A obeliskEnvs.obelisk-backend --run "cd lib/backend && ghcid"
 ```

-Or to launch ghcid for `lib/command` project:
+Or to launch `ghcid` for `lib/command` project:

 ```bash
 nix-shell -A obeliskEnvs.obelisk-command --run "cd lib/command && ghcid"